sheauxuan/hostel-manangement-system/README.md

 - Open **Apache NetBeans IDE 18**.
 - Click "File" → "Open Project".
 - Browse to where you saved the file.
-- Select the "project folder" and open it in NetBeans.
+- Select the project folder and open it in NetBeans.

 3. Run the Project